bgoonz/webdevbook/learning/study-strategies.md

 Most people study inefficiently.
 This is mostly because they never really learned how to study the right way, even after years of university in some cases!
 In this chapter we will show you some of the most important strategies to learn in a way that is much more time efficient.

-As the HackYourFuture course is very demanding, this is critical to get through the program successfully.
+As the bgoonz course is very demanding, this is critical to get through the program successfully.
 In fact, many successful experts that require focus and concentration for their craft (scientists, programmers, writers, artists, craftsmen, etc.) share one thing in common: they are very serious about ​how ​they learn.
 This chapter will give you a short introduction into how you can study most effectively.

 ### Index